JustineOverflow/crazy-cards-application/README.md

 I implemented testing on both backend and frontend, to verifies these following points:

 - (Backend) When API called, the algorithm returns the list of eligible cards
-- (Backend) When APi called, the algorithm returns the details of the card
+- (Backend) When API called, the algorithm returns the details of the card
 - (Backend) Data validation (for example, if the user forgets to fill in his employment status)
 - (Frontend) When submit button is clicked, it retrieves the eligible cards
 - (Frontend) When submit button is clicked but information is missing, it returns an error